- Religion and Philosophy»

 “They see falsehood and lying divination who are saying, ‘The LORD declares,’ when the LORD has not sent them; yet they hope for the fulfillment of their word.
 “Did you not see a false vision and speak a lying divination when you said, ‘The LORD declares,’ but it is not I who have spoken?” - Ezekiel 13:6-7

-In fact, these supposed prophets practice divination which God deems an abomination.
-Many are blinded in their indoctrination and do not know or take seriously the standards that the God upholds in His word.
-Exposing counterfeits is not popular among the religious crowds and unfortunately they lack and are ignorant on this subject.
+The fact is that these supposed prophets practice divination which God deems an abomination.
+Many are blinded in indoctrination and do not know or take seriously the standards that the God upholds in His word.
+Exposing counterfeits is not popular among the religious crowds and unfortunately they lacking and are ignorant on this subject.

-Many don't even ponder or investigate the truth with the guidance of the Holy Spirit because they will be deemed as being too controversial, ruffle feathers and makes others feel uncomfortable.
+Many don't even ponder or investigate the truth with the guidance of the Holy Spirit because they are afraid of being deemed as being too controversial, will ruffle feathers and makes others feel uncomfortable.

 Therefore I have hewn them in pieces by the prophets; I have slain them by the words of My mouth; And the judgments on you are like the light that goes forth. - Hosea 6:5

-It is on us to be diligent in studying God's word so that we can take our axe of truth and chop at the lies that would lead us into deception.
+We are to be diligent in studying God's word so that we can take our sword of truth and cut at the lies that would lead us into deception.
 God’s truth could also be described like a hammer that shatters hard hearts.

-If we claim to be followers of Christ then we will have to walk in boldness that will go against the grain of the world.
-Most people only want their ears tickled with the deception of following after the grand delusions of religious prophets rather than testing what they say with the standard of God's truth.
+If we claim to be followers of Christ then we will have to walk in boldness that will go against the grain of this world.
+Most people only want their ears tickled with the deception of following after the grand delusions of religious prophets rather than testing what they hear with the standard of God's truth.

 One of the signs of a false prophet is they are good at manipulating people with their words.
-Their seduction is in the stories that they tell to draw you in and gloss your eyes over until your purses and wallets are emptied.
+Their seduction is in the stories that they tell to draw people in and gloss their eyes over until your purses and wallets are emptied.

 "He that speaks flattery (cheleq) to his friends, even the eyes of his children shall fail." - Job 17:5 KJV